mvisonneau/gitlab-ci-pipelines-exporter/README.md

 ## TL:DR

-Here are some [Grafana dashboards](https://grafana.com/grafana/dashboards/10620) I have been able to craft, using those metrics:
+Here are some [Grafana dashboards](https://grafana.com/grafana/dashboards/10620) I was able to craft using those metrics.
+Otherwise, the detailed list of **exported metrics** [is maintained here](docs/metrics.md).

 ### Pipelines